Highway Safety Grant Programs

 Fixing America's Surface Transportation (FAST) Act

-On December 4, 2015, President Obama signed into law the Fixing America’s Surface Transportation Act, or “FAST Act.”
+On December 4, 2015, the Fixing America’s Surface Transportation Act, or “FAST Act” was signed into law.
 It was the first law enacted in over 10 years that provided long-term funding certainty for surface transportation, meaning States and local governments can move forward with critical transportation projects, like new highways and transit lines, with the confidence that they will have a Federal partner over the long term.
 The FAST Act authorized $2.7 billion in funding for the Section 402 Highway Safety Programs and Section 405 National Priority Safety Programs for fiscal years 2016 through 2020.

 - FY 2021 State Grant Determinations